thestippe/thestippe.github.io/_drafts/statistics/betabin.md

 the confidence interval with the credible interval.

-For this reason, we see no reason not to stick to the Bayesian framework rather limiting ourself to large samples and getting similar results.
+For this reason, we see no reason not to stick to the Bayesian framework rather limiting ourselves to large samples and getting similar results.

 ## Conclusions